 - Draw linear arrangement

 - Automatic arrangements for spaces

 - Replace selected luminaires

 Of course you can position luminaires directly in your project using the "drag & drop" function.
-If you do not wish to use the luminaires which have been inserted, you can simply replace them by selecting the function "Exchange selected luminaires" or "Exchange all luminaires of this type".
+If you do not wish to use the luminaires which have been inserted, you can simply replace them by selecting the function "Replace selected luminaires" or "Replace all luminaires of this type".
 To do this mark the appropriate luminaires in the CAD view.

 You can plan your lighting using all the usual luminaire formats such as Eulumdat, IES, CIBSE, LTLI.
 Just use the

 import function "Import luminaire file".